 In October 2019, the Department's consultants prepared an Opportunity and Constraints Analysis to better understand existing site conditions.
-The analysis focused on view corridors, parking demand, parking lot entrance configuration, hydrology and geology, sea level rise, and cultural and biological resources.
-A separate analysis assessed the condition of the single-family dwelling currently on the

-Property.

-The Opportunity and Constraints Analysis confirmed that the Property has unstable geology due to active, inactive, and ancient landslides.
-Further, social trails have exacerbated bluff erosion.
-The analysis also determined that due to unstable geology and sensitive natural resources, construction of visitor amenities should be limited to areas already disturbed by human activity.
-It was also confirmed that the existing single-family dwelling is not salvageable due to the structure's integrity and the condition of its foundation.
-Therefore, the dwelling must be razed.
+The analysis focused on view corridors, parking demand, parking lot entrance configuration hydrology and geology, sea level rise, and cultural and biological resources.
+A separate analysis assessed the condition of the single-family dwelling currently on the Property.
+The Opportunity and Constraints Analysis confirmed that the Property has unstable geology due to active, inactive and ancient landslides.
+Further, social trails have exasperated coastal and bluff erosion.
+It was also determined that due to unstable geology and sensitive natural resources, construction of visitor amenities would be limited to areas already disturbed by human activity.
+The analysis also confirmed that the single-family dwelling is unsalvageable due to the condition of its foundation and the integrity of the structure.
+Therefore, the dwelling must be demolished and removed.

-Beginning in April 2020, the Project Advisory Team-comprised of representatives from the Department, the County's Department of Public Works, POST, and SCC-initiated a robust community engagement process consisting of paper and online surveys, online learning modules and videos, and virtual public workshops.
-Throughout this process, members of the public provided input regarding their vision and preferred uses for the future park.
-The Department made all outreach materials available in English and Spanish, and co-hosted its first all-Spanish language public workshop on October 22, 2020 with the Department's community partner, CARON.
+Beginning April 2020, the Project Advisory Team, comprised of representatives from the Department, Department of Public Works, POST, and SCC, implemented a robust community engagement process consisting of paper and online surveys, online learning modules and videos, and virtual public workshops.
+Throughout this process, the public provided guidance regarding their vision for the future county park and identified preferred uses.
+All outreach materials were made available in English and Spanish, and as part of this process, the Department hosted its first all-Spanish language public workshop on October 22, 2020.
+The meeting was co-hosted and promoted by community partner CARON.

-As a result of the public engagement process, the Department received 1,300 survey responses, and 2,100 views of videos posted to the Department's website.
-Throughout the process, the public advocated for improved access for people of all abilities and for limiting development to maintain the Property's natural character.
+Upon completion of the public engagement process, the Department received 1,300 survey responses, and 2,100 views on posted videos.
+Throughout the process, the public advocated for improved access for people of all abilities and limiting development to maintain the Property's natural character.